ctb/2017-moore-ddd-annual-report/narrative.md

 >through the development of new workflows and better data sharing
 >technology for large-scale data analysis.

+Essentially, our project is to explore discovery and semi-automated analyses of sequencing data, with the goal of eventually supporting large scale mining of correlations across All the Data.
+The challenge is that these are all underdeveloped technologies in non-model organism genomics.

-The second year of this award saw substantial progress towards outlining a strategy towards these ends, and developing specific foundational technologies and software.
+The second year of my award saw substantial progress towards outlining a strategy towards these ends, and developing specific foundational technologies and software.
 (The first year of this award was dominated by the process of moving to UC Davis and recruiting